jandierickx1/px4_log_analysis/README.md

 A code to read and visualize PX4 Autopilot flight logs

 ## Required packages
-This codes uses the pyulog package to convert the .ulog files to CSV
+This codes uses the pyulog package to convert the .ulog files to .csv

 ```bash
 pip install pyulog